If You Were Rear-Ended, Our Lawyers Are Ready to Fight for Every Dollar You Deserve

 - Property Damage Liability – $25,000 per incident

 The settlement may be limited if the at-fault driver has insufficient coverage.
-This is why having uninsured/underinsured on your own policy comes in handy.
+This is why having uninsured/underinsured coverage on your own policy comes in handy.

 The Role of the Insurance Company in the Settlement Process

-Get Help After a Rear-End Collision in Georgia!
+Contact Our Georgia Lawyers for Help After a Rear-End Collision in Georgia!

-Contact our Georgia personal injury lawyers today for a free consultation!
+Contact us today or call 706-261-5572 for a free consultation!